ZhanYangen/LETSmix/README.md

 # Usage

-There are three folders under the general "code/" folder, each contains four *.py files named "main", "data", "model", "analysis", respectively, which are codes for reproducing the performance of LETSmix under a specific dataset.
+Here we provide codes for the implementation of LETSmix on the PDAC-A dataset as an example.
+Descriptions for code files are as follows:

 - main.py: This file contains codes for training the LETSmix model.
 Users may change the hyperparametes in the class named "Args", located at the beginning of the codes.
-Importantly, the hyperparameter "datadir" should be adjusted to the file path of datasets after downloading all data from the provided link.
-For example, when using the DLPFC dataset, this hyperparameter should be set as ".../DLPFC/".
-Here, "..." is the path where you unzip the downloaded "DLPFC.zip" file.
+Importantly, the hyperparameter "datadir" should be adjusted to the file path of datasets after downloading the PDAC dataset from the provided link.
 - data.py: This file contains codes for preprocessing the downloaded datasets, including produres of the top marker gene selection, pseudo-spots generation, construction of the LETS filter, and the dataloader preparation.
-- model.py: This file contains codes for constructing the LETSmix network.
+- model.py: This file contains codes for constructing and training the LETSmix network.
-- analysis.py: This file contains codes for results analysis, including all kinds of qualitative and quantitative evaluations presented in the LETSmix paper.
-There are many subsections within this file, separated by "#%%".
-Each section has its own functionality, which is detailed in the code annotations beside "#%%".

 After adjusting hyperparameters in the main.py, simplely run this file to train the LETSmix model.
 Results will be saved at the user-defined hyperparameter "logdir".

+# Packages version
+torch (gpu verion): 1.12.0
+matplotlib: 3.4.3
+numpy: 1.22.0
+scanpy: 1.9.1
+pandas: 1.4.0
+scipy: 1.10.1
+anndata: 0.8.0
+scikit-learn (sklearn): 1.0.1
+Pillow (PIL): 8.4.0
+scikit-image (skimage): 0.21.0